KabirAcharya/Essentials/README.md

 *   `spawn-protection.show-titles` - Show enter/exit titles
 *   `spawn-protection.enter-title` / `enter-subtitle` - Title on enter
 *   `spawn-protection.exit-title` / `exit-subtitle` - Title on exit

+**Kits**

+Kits are configured in `kits.toml`.
+Create kits in-game with `/kit create <name>` or edit the file directly.

+*   `display-name` - Name shown in the kit GUI
+*   `cooldown` - Cooldown in seconds (0 = no cooldown)
+*   `type` - `"add"` to add items to inventory, `"replace"` to clear inventory first

+Each kit requires `essentials.kit.<kitname>` permission to claim.
+Items that don't fit in the intended slot (e.g., armor when already wearing armor) will go to the player's inventory, and only drop on the ground if the inventory is full.

 # Community & Support